stvnksslr/khelp/README.md

 khelp edit staging
 ```

 The tool will open your default editor (defined by `$EDITOR` or `$VISUAL` environment variables) with the context configuration.
-Changes are automatically saved back to your Kubernetes config file with a backup created.
+Changes are automatically saved back to your Kubernetes config file.

 ### Export